rngpinto/rngpinto/README.md

 I am currently attending a postgraduate course in Data Analysis for Business (on evening), which is ending on June 2022.

-About my hobbeis, I love travelling, listening to music and going to the cinema.
+About my hobbies, I love travelling, listening to music and going to the cinema.